Generic selectors

 • children nominate various charities, then within their own class, select two to go forward to the School Council, who then vote to decide two school charities which we support over the course of two years

-Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
+Children are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
 This encourages a heightened sense of both personal and social responsibility and is demonstrated on a daily basis by our pupils.

 Rules and laws